CHarrison19807/Java-Projects/README.md

 A list of projects coded in java.
-Each has an exclusive README file providing a brief description of the project.
+Each project has a designated branch containing all files of the project and a README file.